 Worried about safety in the Philippines?
 Feel free to reach out to one of our local trip planners in the Philippines to talk.

 Locals tell us you’ll have to exercise caution in Manila just like you would any other major city.
 Foreigners can be targets of petty criminals and car-jackers, but if you take standard safety precautions, you’ll be perfectly fine.
 Benefit from local insights: our trip planners provided these safety tips.

 For more safety advice, ask the people who know best.
 Our trip planners are locals in the Philippines who can explain how they navigate their country safely.

 Taxis are generally safe in big cities, but taxi drivers are infamous for swindling money from tourists—claiming that the meter is broken, asking for a fixed price, or asking you to add some money to the final price.
 Make sure that the taxi has a working meter or refuse to get in.

 Hail a cab online by using the MiCab app (in Manila and Cebu) to avoid the issue.

 The ride-sharing service Grab bought out Uber in the Philippines and is a great way to get around the city.
 The drivers’ regulations are stringent, and the price is determined by the app itself before the ride.

-Scams are widespread in the Philippines and often target travelers, but as long as you pay attention to your surroundings, you can avoid becoming a victim of a crime.
-Here are the top scams to watch out for:
+Locals tell us that scams are widespread in the Philippines and often target travelers.
+However, our trip planners note that as long as you pay attention to your surroundings, you can avoid becoming a victim of a crime.
+They say these are a couple of popular scams to look out for: